MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/index2.md

 ## Tasks

-1. Create a UML use case diagram to represent the system.

-2. Create a UML class diagram for a locker that has properties and methods to support the new system.
+1. Create a UML class diagram for a locker that has properties and methods to support the new system.

 3. Implement the new class.